zubair-sirajj/information-security/h2-kill-chain.md

 ![Screenshot (203)](https://github.com/user-attachments/assets/f2cb67e6-2a8c-419d-bc61-6774ffb8e16d)

 ### Steps to Install Debian
-**Open VirtualBox, Launch Application and Create Virtual Machine**: I started by opening VirtualBox on my Windows computer.
+**Open VirtualBox, Launch Application and Create Virtual Machine**: I started by opening VirtualBox on my Windows computer which I already had installed.
 This prepared me to set up a new virtual environment.
 I clicked on "New" to create a new virtual machine.
 ![Screenshot (202)](https://github.com/user-attachments/assets/1e3a6003-1510-4849-ad1b-b3288057f9c5)

 I entered "Debian" as the name for the virtual machine to identify it easily.
 I also selected the Debian ISO file.
 I also skiped Unattended Installation.